marilynremigio/alpha-configuration-setup/useful-git-commands.md

 - commit - adding a tracking number and message to your version
 - diff - the difference between states of your local and GitHub repo

-## Terminal - Interface that allows access to Command Line
+## Terminal - Interface that allows access to command line
 (text-based commands)
 - pwd - shows location on computer
 - ls - lists out what is inside that level